 Luca & Nico’s Tip: If you’re traveling with kids under age 6, start with Disneyland, it’s full of storybook magic and easy to explore.
 But if your kids are adventure-lovers, save DisneySea for a day they can handle bigger thrills.

-FAQ: Tokyo Disneyland vs DisneySea for Kids
+FAQ: Tokyo Disneyland vs DisneySea for Families with Kids

 Trying to decide between Tokyo Disneyland and DisneySea for your kids?
 These family-focused FAQs cover everything you need to know, from ride restrictions to the best age for each park.